Tips for importing large volumes of data

 Is it taking a long time to import data into your Anaplan models?
 Take a look at these suggestions for working with the data you import.
 Not all of the suggestions will work in every situation, but they will help you to structure and format your data for a smooth import.

-These suggestions apply to models with grids where the cell count is around 100m+ data items.
+These suggestions apply to models with grids where the cell count is 100 million or more data items.

 Setting up the import